MetroModelingServices/integrated_workflow/viz_inputs.md

 | -0.426769676       | 1073.827903        | 910.1136113        | 654.2042721        | 781.1778018        | 127664.4209          | 166.3176037         | -12.02121191       | 131237.6141            |
 | -28.22580526       | 2124.205518        | 1786.018884        | 1175.625051        | 1679.898238        | 511470.8777          | 334.2504754         | -31.6707784        | 518510.9793            |

-  - COUNTIES_COC_FILE - a CSV file with each zone as a row and a column for membership in each COC + county name.
+  - COUNTIES_COC_FILE - a CSV file with each zone as a row (in order) and a column for membership in each COC + a county name column.
 See `cocs.csv`

 | lowengpro_zone | age18or65_zone | County    |
 |----------------|----------------|-----------|